Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you need to get started.

 MY RECOMMENDATION: 100% Pure Lye from Essential Depot

 Can You Make Soap from Scratch Without Lye?

 While soap itself can’t be made without lye, there is a way to make soap without handling lye yourself.
 Remember the melt and pour soap method from earlier?
-The base has been made, with lye, by the manufacturer.
+The manufacturer makes the soap base with lye.
 All you have to do is cut it, melt it, and pour it into the mold.

 The drawback to melt and pour soap is you don’t have complete control over the ingredients, and melt and pour soap bases are not 100% natural (although there are naturally-derived soap bases available.)

 But I Don’t Want Lye In My Soap!

 You can’t imagine rubbing anything with lye in it over your skin.
 Neither can I, actually.

 Luckily, through the magic of chemistry, when cold process soap is made properly, you DO NOT have lye in the finished product.
 The oils, water, and lye have changed so that they are no longer oils, water and lye—it’s soap!